 Make it real.

-The most important thing when demonstrating the tangible benefit of each donor’s gift is to remember to disconnect and stop thinking like someone inside of your nonprofit.
-It can be hard, but it is critical to think in a donor’s shoes!
+The most important thing to remember when highlighting the impact of giving is to disconnect and stop thinking like someone inside your nonprofit.
+It can be challenging, but it is critical to think in a donor’s shoes!

 You are involved with your organization’s work every day.
 You see exactly how each fundraising dollar is used to further your mission.

-Your donors don’t have this perspective, unless you provide it for them!
-Using the strategies above will bring your donors closer to your work, so they can really understand how their gift makes a difference every time they contribute.
+Your donors don’t have this perspective unless you provide it for them!
+Using the strategies above will bring your donors closer to your work, so they can really understand how their support makes a difference.